 Gamera looks great in this film.
 With a permanent scowl, Gamera genuinely looks as if he hates Barugon, adding delicious excitement to the beasts’ encounters.
 Barugon’s design is simple in construction.
 He is, for all intents and purposes, a large lizard.
 But it’s the ingenious choices made with Barugon’s powers that truly make him a worthy foe for the titanic terrapin.
 From his back, Barugon can launch a rainbow death ray, obliterating all it touches.
 From his mouth, Barugon’s tongue extends to spray a jet of ice, freezing all before it.
 These powers and their use in the film come almost entirely without warning, raising the stakes in a surprising fashion.

-The film maintains a slow pace throughout, and it’s one of its key detractors.
-The human drama and the monster sequences are engaging, but they become stifled after Barugon appears because the film indulges in military meetings discussing plans to stop the beast.
-Whilst this eventually means we’re treated to some great sequences, such as when Barugon destroys several missiles using his rainbow death ray, these preceding scenes can become tedious.
+The film maintains a slow pace throughout, and it’s a big detractor.
+The human drama and the monster sequences are engaging, but they become stifled after Barugon appears because the film indulges in military meetings about stopping the beast.
+While this means we’re eventually treated to some great sequences, such as Barugon destroying several missiles using his rainbow death ray, these preceding scenes are a bit tedious.

 Whilst elements such as its pace can detract, Gamera vs. Barugon presents an entertaining story with interesting themes.
 Some of its characters may be thinly constructed in their motives and morality, but that also allows the film to really embellish just how cruel and villainous they are.
-The monster sequences are mostly very engaging, and that the film’s human drama matches their quality is great.
 The remainder of Gamera’s Showa outings would develop to entertain children first and foremost, and the grim tone of Barugon wouldn’t be seen again until the series’ reboot in the 1990s.
 That said, Gamera vs. Barugon deserves another look, the tonal black sheep of the Showa Gamera era.